Paying rent is making it hard to save money, how can I get on top of it?

 Start tonight.
-Access your online current account and download all the details of your spending in March, or better still, look at your income and outgoings over a three-month period.
+Access your online current account and download all the details of your spending last month, or better still, look at your income and outgoings over a three-month period.
 Then you can calculate your average income and expenditure per month.

 Group your spending into at least one of these four categories (add more categories if you need to, but make sure to account for all your spending):

 - Expenditure: Rent and associated rental bills (heat, electricity, etc)

 - Expenditure: Other bills and loans (phone, car, etc)